openbabel/documentation/Command-line_tools/babel.rst

 Substructure and similarity searching
 -------------------------------------

-For information on using :command:`babel` for substructure searching and similarity searching, see :ref:`fingerprints`.
+For information on using :command:`obabel` for substructure searching and similarity searching, see :ref:`fingerprints`.

 .. _sorting option: